dhruv1397/prm/README.md

 ### 5. Refreshing the SCM providers data
 > This is applicable only to Harness.
 When you add a Harness SCM provider, `prm` fetches user and repo related data which it uses to fetch the PRs.
 This user and repo data is persisted in a file to reduce unnecessary calls during fetching the PRs.
-If any org, project or repo has been added or removed for the user, we need to the refresh the `prm` config.
+If any org, project or repo has been added or removed for the user, we need to refresh the `prm` config.
 ```bash
 prm refresh providers
 ```